 Despite the serious dangers posed by Klonopin abuse, there is good news: A variety of treatments can help someone kick their Klonopin habit.
 First, it is important to realize that there is no “one-size-fits-all” treatment plan that is guaranteed to work.
 The most important thing for you is to speak with your doctor and an addiction professional who can help craft a treatment plan that will fit your needs and your life.

 Klonopin addiction can be treated in a variety of ways.
 First, you’ll have to go through a period of medical detoxification, otherwise known as detox.
 This means that you will stop taking the drug and purge it completely from your body.
 Detox can be difficult and painful without supervision, so it is best to undergo this process under a medical doctor’s care.
-Medical professionals may provide medications to ease withdrawal symptoms, and with professional monitoring, a person is unlikely to relapse while under a doctor’s care.
+Medical professionals may provide medications to ease withdrawal symptoms.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Detox is just the first step.
 A person needs to make a commitment to avoid relapse in the future, and they need to be given the resources to keep that commitment and stay sober for their long-term health and wellness.
 This is where drug rehab comes in.